andrewjlamarche/PSKracker/README.md

 # Supported OS

-PSKracker should compile on macOS any Linux system.
+PSKracker should compile on macOS, Windows (with cygwin), and any Linux system.
-It has been tested on macOS Sierra 10.12 and Ubuntu 16.04.
+It has been tested on macOS Sierra 10.12, Windows 10, and Ubuntu 16.04.
 Embedded systems are not supported.
 PSKracker is intended to be run on true pentesting environments (Desktop/Workstation/Laptop).

 # Acknowledgements